hardaker/draft-pwouters-powerbind/README.md

    refers to ignoring wildcard records in specified zones that are deemed delegation-only zones.

-6. Security Considerations
+9. Security Considerations

-   Some parent zone attacks cannot be detected when the validating resolver's cache is empty.
-Care should be taken by resolvers to not unnecessarily empty their cache.
+   Some parental attacks cannot be detected when the validating resolver's cache is empty.
+Care should be taken by resolvers to not unneccessarily empty their cache.
 This is specifically important for roaming clients that re-connect frequently to different wireless or mobile data networks.

-   The DELEGATION_ONLY DNSKEY flag is only valid for DNSKEY's that have the SEP bit set.
-It MUST be ignored on DNSKEY's without the SEP bit set.

    This DELEGATION_ONLY mechanism is not designed to completely foil attacks (since parent's can simply change a child's referral data), but rather to empower transparency logging mechanisms.

-7. Privacy Considerations
+10. Privacy Considerations

    Some of the protection offered by the DELEGATION_ONLY flag is only available when DNS resolvers report changes in the signing depth of